haakonvt/ANN-MD/README.md

 # LearningTensorFlow
-This code is largely stolen/borrowed from:
+This code is (in its basic form) based on:

 1. https://github.com/mortele/FunWithTensorflow
 2. https://github.com/johnands/TensorFlowTesting